takushim/momomagick/README.md

 A python toolbox for manipulating 2D/3D microscope multichannel time-lapse images saved in the TIFF or OME-TIFF format (X-Y-C-Z-T), especially those acquired with the [diSPIM light-sheet microscope](http://dispim.org) using [Micro-Manager](https://micro-manager.org/).
 The python scripts in this toolbox are used in our next paper, whose preprint will be available soon.

-**momomagick** was named after [Micro-Manager](https://micro-manager.org/), the famous software for controlling microscope hardware, [ImageMagick](https://imagemagick.org/) and also after the tiny friend of our family, **Momo**, who survived the COVID-19 pandemic with our family.
+**momomagick** was named after [Micro-Manager](https://micro-manager.org/), the famous software for controlling microscope hardware, [ImageMagick](https://imagemagick.org/) and the tiny friend of our family, **Momo**, who survived the COVID-19 pandemic with our family.

 ![Momo (hamster)](https://github.com/takushim/momomagick/raw/main/samples/momo.jpg)